Rohanpinto3/Cyberchef-Lab-cryptography/README.md

 This repository contains my hands-on notes, walkthroughs, and screenshots while exploring cryptographic concepts using CyberChef.
 It covers common hashing, encoding, and encryption techniques through practical examples.

+## 📖 Notes

+For the complete lab notes and walkthrough, see **[CyberChef Lab (Cryptography)](cyberchef-cryptography-lab.md)**.

 ## Contents

-* Introduction to CyberChef
+- Introduction to CyberChef
-* MD5 hashing
+- MD5 hashing
-* Cryptographic experiments
+- Cryptographic experiments
-* Encoding and decoding examples
+- Encoding and decoding examples
-* Step-by-step walkthroughs
+- Step-by-step walkthroughs
-* Screenshots of each exercise
+- Screenshots of each exercise

 ## Purpose